 - Switch from one Medicare Part D prescription drug plan to another.

 - Enroll in a Medicare Part D plan if you didn’t enroll when you were first eligible for Medicare.
 If you haven’t maintained other creditable coverage, a late-enrollment penalty may apply.

 Prior to 2021, patients with end-stage renal disease were unable to enroll in Medicare Advantage plans unless there was a Medicare Special Needs plan available in their area for ESRD patients.
-But that is changing for 2021, under the terms of the 21st Century Cures Act.
+But that changed as of 2021, under the terms of the 21st Century Cures Act.
 People with ESRD have the option to enroll in Medicare Advantage for 2021, and CMS expects more than 40,000 to do so.
 This could be particularly advantageous for beneficiaries with ESRD who are under age 65 and living in states that don’t guarantee access to Medigap plans for people under the age of 65.

 Suggested reading: Learn more about the Medicare open enrollment period